srl-labs/containerlab/docs/lab-examples/cfg-clos.md

 system_ip: 10.0.0.31
 ```

+This output is extremely helpful for a template designer, as it shows which variables and their values can be used in the configuration template.

 #### c) Writing templates
 Now that we have defined a topology and verified that output variables were correct, let's see how to use them in a template.

 This topology contains of leaves, spines, DCGWs and CE elements.
-Considering the basic configuration to be applied, only two templates have been defined, one for each node type.
+Even though we have many nodes in the topology, as far as the node kinds are concerned, we only have two: srlinux and sros.

+Understandably, the configuration of SR Linux nodes differs from SR OS one, hence we will create two templates, one for SR Linux nodes and one for SR OS nodes.

+Containerlab config engine by default assumes that templates are created per containerlab kind, in our case, the kinds are: `srl` and `vr-sros`.

+So what we will do here is create two templates named `cfg-clos__srl.tmpl` and `cfg-clos_vr-sros.tmpl`.
+That way config engine will know which template to use against which node.

+!!!note
+    Notice, how node's kind is encoded in the template name by suffixing the file name with `__$kindName`.

-The below section of `cfg-clos__srl.tmpl` template illustrates how each set of variables can be used to generation one node's configuration.
+The below section of `cfg-clos__srl.tmpl` template illustrates how each set of variables can be used to generate node's configuration.

 ```
 {{/* If the bgp_underlay flag specified under the link then configure underlay ebgp on links */}}